 Depends on the material.
 The most common material for an above-ground hot tub is acrylic backed by fiberglass.
 In the past, acrylic surfaces were likely to develop bubbles or cracks over time, but modern versions are better.
 An even more durable option is thermal plastic, which editors at Spasearch magazine call "virtually indestructible."
 Tubs of stainless steel are also very durable, but cost more.
 Experts recommend looking carefully at the manufacturer's warranty to ensure it covers all parts of the tub.
 Surface and structure tend to be covered separately, so look at both.
 Also keep an eye out for limits and exclusions.

 Up and running in hours.
 An above-ground hot tub must be installed on a strong, level surface like a pad of reinforced concrete.
-It also needs easy access to a standard 110-volt electrical outlet or a special 220-volt outlet.
-Once both requirements are met, you should be able to set up your new tub without having to hire a professional.
+Most need access to a standard 110-volt electrical outlet, though some require a 220-volt circuit, which may require the services of a qualified electrician.
+However, if you already have the proper circuit installed, you should be able to set up your new tub without having to hire a professional.

 1. Better Homes & Gardens

 This article discusses several factors to consider when choosing a hot tub.
 It compares indoor and outdoor installation, as well as above-ground units editors describe as "portable" and in-ground models.
 They also outline pros and cons for each type, along with estimated costs.

 Review: Planning for a Spa, Editors of Better Homes and Gardens, Not dated

 Spasearch magazine bills itself as "your independent hot tub sourcebook."
 It covers the full range of issues related to hot-tub buying decisions, with sections on shopping, construction, features, maintenance and installation.
 You can read the latest issue here, or browse through past issues elsewhere on the site.
 Editors also list recommended hot tub manufacturers and dealers.